Consensys/doc.goquorum/docs/Tutorials/Create-Privacy-enabled-network.md

 ### 7. Start Tessera 1

 In the `Tessera-1` directory, start Tessera 1.
+Replace `<path to tessera>` with the path to Tessera.

 ```bash
 java -jar <path to Tessera>/tessera.jar -configfile config.json